Expedition Uthlande: Sylt East - In the footsteps of the past

 • Destination: Morsum, Terpstich bus stop

-The hiking route from Tinnum to Morsum takes you away from the raging North Sea and the hustle and bustle of the west, towards more natural and idyllic places and landscapes.
+The hiking route from Tinnum to Morsum takes you away from the stormy North Sea and the bustling activity in the west – towards quieter, more natural and idyllic places and landscapes.

-In eastern Sylt, you can discover much of Sylt's original charm and embark on a leisurely journey of discovery.
-Fourteen "moments" await you at various stops.
-These include many small windows into the past that allow you to experience how people may have lived and felt over the millennia.
-The route of the hike along the west-east axis also traces the history of Sylt's origins.
+In eastern Sylt, you'll discover much of the island's unspoiled charm and can explore at your own pace.
+Fourteen "moments" await you at various stations along the route.
+These include many glimpses into the past, offering insights into how people may have lived and felt throughout the millennia.
+The hike along the west-east axis also traces the history of Sylt's formation.

 Good to know